Dagmawi-Y/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-tasks on pointers and arrays - 1
+readme at first iter tasks of pointers and arrays